allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 #### Event queue

-During process of migration _source database_ is constantly receiving write requests, which _mongo-migration-stream_ is watching by using Mongo Change Streams.
-Events from the stream are saved in the queue, to be send later to the _destination database_.
+During process of migration _source database_ can constantly receive writes, which _mongo-migration-stream_ is listening to with Mongo Change Streams.
+Events from the stream are saved in the queue, for later sending to the _destination database_.
-Currently _mongo-migration-stream_ provides two implementations of the queue - one is in memory and the other is persistent.
+Currently _mongo-migration-stream_ provides two implementations of the queue, where one implementation stores data in RAM, while second one persists data on the disk.

-In memory implementation can be used for databases with low traffic, or on machines with huge amount of RAM (as events are stored as objects on JVM heap), or for testing purposes.
+In memory implementation can be used for databases with low traffic, or for testing purposes, or on machines with sufficient amount of RAM (because events are stored as objects on JVM heap).

 ```kotlin
 // In memory queue implementation